ColinMelendez/Flatworm-Nerd-Font/README.md

 *note that the render process does not account for ligatures - only raw glyphs

 Reference for the Licensing rules for the font license: https://ubuntu.com/legal/font-licence

+## Other

+If you'd like to read a compelling case *against* ligatures in programming fonts, take a look at this [concise argument by Matthew Butterick](https://practicaltypography.com/ligatures-in-programming-fonts-hell-no.html).
+Of course, my hubris has led me to believe that I can do it anyway, but I am not unaware of the criticism and consider my attempt here to be more in-dialog with the idea than opposed to it.